cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ### Maximum Pulmonary Ventilation Rate

-The %BioGears %Respiratory system triggers Maximum Pulmonary Ventilation Rate event to alert the user when the patient pulmonary ventilation exceeds maximum value.
+The %Respiratory system triggers Maximum Pulmonary Ventilation Rate event to alert the user when the patient pulmonary ventilation exceeds maximum value.

 ### Bradypnea

 Bradypnea is defined as an abnormally low breathing rate.
 Normal breathing rates for healthy adults are relatively standard, but can vary based upon condition.
 Low breathing rates can decrease total ventilation if not compensated for, which can lead to hypercapnia or hypoxia.
-In the %BioGears Engine, bradypnea occurs when the respiratory rate falls below 10 breaths per minute @cite overdyk2007continuous and returns to normal when it rises back above 10.5 breaths per minute.
+In the engine, bradypnea occurs when the respiratory rate falls below 10 breaths per minute @cite overdyk2007continuous and returns to normal when it rises back above 10.5 breaths per minute.

 ### Tachypnea

 Tachypnea is defined as high breathing rate.
 Normal respiration rate in an adult ranges 12 - 20 breaths per minute.
 Tachypnea occurs when breathing rate rises above 20 breaths per minute.
-The  %BioGears Engine engine outputs a tachypnea event when the patient's respiration rate is above 20 breaths per minute.
+The engine outputs a tachypnea event when the patient's respiration rate is above 20 breaths per minute.

 ### %Respiratory Acidosis